Marguerite Davis: Career

-Davis founded the nutrition laboratory at the University of Wisconsin.
-She briefly moved to New Jersey, to work for the Squibb Pharmaceutical Company and later helped Rutgers University form a nutrition lab as part of its Ernest Mario School of Pharmacy.
+Davis founded the nutrition laboratories at the University of Wisconsin–Madison.
+She briefly moved to New Jersey to work for the Squibb Pharmaceutical Company and later helped Rutgers University form a nutrition lab as part of its Ernest Mario School of Pharmacy.
 In 1940, she returned to the University of Wisconsin to teach and do research for a number of years.